ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 Spreadsheets (Google Sheets and Excel spreadsheets) are used to gather metadata from data contributors prior to ingest.
 During ingest the sheets are interpreted and formatted as nested JSON by the ingest importer.
 JSON can be nested to represent multiple dimensions such as an array of arrays which is often required when multiple biological entities produce multiple entities and some of the fields therein are also arrays.

 This document is an in-depth walkthrough for filling out the metadata spreadsheet targeted at HCA wranglers rather than data contributors.
 It is likely that new datasets won't perfectly fit into the current schema, and new features or additional fields may be required.
 Requests for updates to the schema should be recorded as [issues in GitHub](https://github.com/HumanCellAtlas/metadata-schema/issues).
 Data contributors can also request updates this way or via data-help@thehumancellatlas.org.
-For enhancements to infrastructure including formatting or the spreadsheet builder, [post issues here](https://github.com/HumanCellAtlas/ingest-central).

 ### What is in this document?

 * **Experimental design represented as HCA metadata**- How to convert experimental design to a metadata template *(currently wrangler led)*

-* **Making a spreadsheet template**- Generating a spreadsheet using the spreadsheet builder *(wrangler only)* or using the UI interface (After filling out basic project information) *(wrangler only)*
+* **Making a spreadsheet template**- Generating a spreadsheet using the spreadsheet builder *(wrangler only)* or using the UI interface (After filling out basic project information) *(wrangler only)* or by tailoring down the [hca_full_template.xlsx](https://github.com/ebi-ait/geo_to_hca/blob/master/template/hca_full_template.xlsx)

 * **Filling out the spreadsheet**-General layout of spreadsheet tabs how to use it *(contributors and wrangler only where highlighted)*